 My family loves a good game – which is just as well, really, as our entertainment options are fairly limited right now!

-It’s a hobby my husband and I enjoy, so I guess it’s been natural to pass this down to our kids.
+It’s a hobby my husband and I enjoy (many a date night is spent playing a game!), so I guess it’s been natural to pass this down to our kids.
 We’ve been playing board games and card games with them ever since they were toddlers, from the very first Orchard Toys games to some more complex strategy-type games that they’re starting to enjoy now.

 Like everything we do with our kids, it makes things much more fun if games are actually enjoyable for us as well.
 After all, who wants to get their child into a particular game, only to find that said child requires it to be played Every.Single.Evening on repeat, when it’s boring as mud??